ShadauxCat/CATSFC/README.md

 then download version 1.2 of the DS2 SDK and extract its files into `opt/ds2sdk`, overwriting version 0.13.

+Additionally, you will need to add the updated `zlib`, CPU speed, DMA (Direct Memory Access) and filesystem access routines provided by BassAceGold and recompile `libds2a.a`.
+To do this:

+> sudo rm -r /opt/ds2sdk/libsrc/{console,fs,key,zlib,Makefile} /opt/ds2sdk/include
+> sudo cp -r sdk-modifications/{libsrc,include} /opt/ds2sdk
+> sudo chmod -R a+rX /opt/ds2sdk/libsrc /opt/ds2sdk/include
+> cd /opt/ds2sdk/libsrc
+> sudo rm libds2a.a ../lib/libds2a.a
+> sudo make

 ## The MIPS compiler (`gcc`)
 You also need the MIPS compiler from the DS2 SDK.
 The Makefile expects it at `/opt/mipsel-4.1.2-nopic`, but you can move it